Strict linear prices in non-convex European day-ahead electricity markets: Uniqueness of a solution

 Note that the objective is strictly convex and the constraints are affine linear.
 So the obtained solution is unique with respect to the flow.
-The unique flow determines a unique net export per area and hour, therefore also the execution of vertical segments of the net curves is unique.
+The unique flow determines a unique net export per area and hour, therefore also the execution state of the linear bid curves in $J$ is unique.

-It is easy to see, that ambiguities of the flow can arise in situations where the prices of adjacent areas coincide.
-As mentioned above there is no congestion rent in these situations.
-Our hypothesis is, that whenever there are flow ambiguities the prices of the involved areas coincide or can be chosen, so that they coincide.